 You can also use ExpressVPN to access geo-restricted content in Nigeria, including Netflix, Hulu, Amazon Prime Video, BBC iPlayer, ESPN, and more.
 As the best VPN for Nigeria, ExpressVPN supports all of your major devices, including MacOS, Windows, Android, iOS, Firestick, Android TV, Smart TV, Router, and Gaming Consoles.

 ExpressVPN, like Surfshark, is based in the British Virgin Islands.
 It is another VPN with a user-friendly logging policy to ensure maximum user privacy.
 For users in Nigeria, this is a godsend.
-It is also one of the top VPNs for Egypt and other countries with strict surveillance and internet restrictions.
+It is also one of the top VPNs for Egypt and one of the prime VPNs that work in Hong Kong.

 The VPN is more expensive than its counterparts, costing $6.67/mo .
 Nonetheless, its well-rounded effectiveness in boosting privacy and unblocking websites is almost unparalleled.
 Users can also avail 30-day money-back guarantee with ExpressVPN.